HackerSpace-PESU/Best11-Fantasycricket/README.md

 We use six matches from the World Cup 2019 for our verification as of now,namely

 * England vs Australia League Stage
-* England vs AUstralia SemiFinal
+* England vs Australia SemiFinal
 * India vs New Zealand SemiFinal
 * India vs Australia
 * India vs Bangladesh QuarterFinal